emavap/HeatingControl/README.md

 For each **active** schedule:

-- **If "Use Gas Heater" is enabled**:
-  - The schedule is added to the gas heater's list of requesting schedules
-  - The schedule's temperature and fan mode are recorded for the gas heater
-  - The assigned devices are NOT turned on (gas heater replaces them)

-- **If "Use Gas Heater" is disabled AND devices are assigned**:
 - Each assigned device is marked as "should be on"
 - The schedule's temperature is added to that device's temperature list
 - The schedule's fan mode is added to that device's fan mode list
 - The schedule name is added to the device's active schedules list

 #### Step 3: Handle Devices Not in Any Schedule